Dave-team/Knowledge-base/Networking.md

     - What brings you here?
     - How are you finding it?
     - What got you interested in X?
+    - How are you connected to this event?
 - Get contact details and after the event, make sure to follow up.
 Also add them to LinkedIn and other ways of storing your contacts.
 - Don't stick around with the same people.
 Have a quick chat, exchange details, say it was nice meeting them and then move on